-We are excited to offer Horsemanship lessons to school age children 1st grade and up who love horses and would like to know more about them.
-Horses can be instrumental in learning confidence, respect, responsibility, trust, focus, problem solving, and developing deeper relationships with God, family, and others.
-Lessons focus on learning all aspects of horsemanship: grooming, tacking up, safety with and around horses, basic horse knowledge along with balance and skill in riding.
-As the program becomes established, we intend to offer opportunities to display skills being learned and practiced in competitions and shows.
+Agathos students aged 6 and up may take small group or private horsemanship and riding lessons at Highland Manor Farm.
+Horses can be instrumental in learning confidence, respect, responsibility, trust, focus, problem solving, and developing deeper relationships with others.
+Lessons focus on learning all aspects of horsemanship: grooming, tacking up, safety with and around horses, along with balance and skill in riding.
+Though Agathos does not sponsor a competitve team, individuals may progress to displaying their skills in competitions and shows.

 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.”
 Gal 5:22 – 23

 “Not only so, but we also rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.”
 Rom 5:3-4